Citation, DOI, disclosures and article data

 Biliary cystadenomas, also known as mucinous cystic neoplasms of the liver, are uncommon benign cystic neoplasms of the liver.

 Biliary cystadenomas occur predominantly in middle-aged patients and are more common in women 1.

-The clinical presentation of biliary cystadenomas is variable, depending on the size and location of the tumour.
+The clinical presentation of biliary cystadenomas is variable, depending on the size and location of the tumor.
 Symptoms and signs may include 1:

 right upper quadrant pain